hayres/hayres.github.io/_posts/2016-10-29-running-with-the-bulls.markdown

 where actually not that fast and definitely not very angry.

 I moved at what i thought was a pretty good pace for a herd of cow and at first it was noisy and exciting.
 Then the sound died and there was a lot of shouting from behind the cows.
-Turns out they had found a juicy patch of grass verge to munch on and the front row had stopped dead forcing the ones at the bak to jump into the field.
+Turns out they had found a juicy patch of grass verge to munch on and the front row had stopped dead forcing the ones at the back to jump into the field.
 This happened to be one full of crops so that go my sister a little annoyed.

 Eventually we got them moving again and the ten or so that had jumped into the field were chased out of the field.
 At this point we turned the corner onto light house road.
-As I shot past the the entrance to the footpath that was protected by a cornish hedge I realised my 8 year old son had been left stationed in tha gap on his own as the others had gone to rescue the crop.
+As I shot past the the entrance to the footpath that was protected by a cornish hedge I realised my 8 year old son had been left stationed in the gap on his own as the others had gone to rescue the crop.

 It was a stand off that was only going to end with one winner as the very large full grown Hereford cross mooed loudly and advanced on the trying to be brave 8 year old who was backing up into the footpath.
 Luckily he backed toward the lighthouse preventing the cows